 When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
 We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.
-Class teachers and the SENDCO will then work together to complete an Assess, Plan, Do, Review form (APDR), which will set targets and interventions, monitor progress and create a record of provision to date.
+Class teachers and the SENDCo will then work together to complete an Assess, Plan, Do, Review form (APDR), which will set joint targets and details of resources, programmes, or interventions as appropriate.
+This will create a record of provision to date and enable progress to be monitored.

-Class teachers can discuss any concerns with the SENDCO at any point in the academic year, not just at key assessment points.
+Class teachers can discuss any concerns with the SENDCo at any point in the academic year, not just at key assessment points.
 Advice can be sought at any time.